How to Wear Plus Twos and Plus Fours

 Our ladies breek has a flattering flat front and neater silhouette, similar to the men’s plus two, and is finished with Alcantara trim and belt loops.
 We offer these in a range of tweeds with matching jackets and field coats or our soft supple Lancastrian moleskin with a small amount of stretch for ease of movement.

 How to wear Plus Twos and Fours

 Both styles are best worn with trouser braces; these will ensure your trousers stay comfortably in place as you swing your arms to shoot.
 When attaching your shooting stockings to the breeks, make sure that you put the shooting stockings over the bottom of the breek, and then use the garter to create a snug join.
 Knot the garter firmly then fold down the cuff of the shooting stocking to cover the join.

 Tweed is the ultimate performance fabric in the field; naturally water repellent, breathable and hard wearing.
 Our British woven tweeds also come with a Teflon coated finish, which although imperceptible makes them even more water and dirt repellent.
 Our core range of shooting tweeds, such as the House Check and Firley Herringbone are available in a range of styles from caps, shooting waistcoats to field coats and shooting accessories.
 After wearing, dry in a warm environment (not too close to direct heat) and then brush off any mud.
 If you are looking for a cotton option, our Lancastrian moleskin or corduroy are the perfect choices.
-Similarly water repellent, made in robust pure cotton cloths.
+Similarly water repellent they’re made in robust pure cotton cloths.